Navigating the Cloud Landscape Through a Health, Health Services and Compliance Lens

 Framing the Cloud Adoption Argument for Different Healthcare Sectors

 - For executives at healthcare providers.
-Providers are being pressured more and more with tighter margins, while being tasked with the progressively more difficult job of maintaining an outcome-based model.
-It’s key that you underscore that a cloud initiative can help provide new and better opportunities to accomplish their goals and also drive down costs.
+Providers are being pressured more and more with tighter margins while being tasked with the progressively more difficult job of maintaining an outcome-based model.
+It’s key that you underscore that a cloud initiative can help provide new and better opportunities to accomplish their goals, drive down costs, and operationalize privacy and security.

 - For executives at healthcare payers.
 Payers share some of the same pressures to increase efficiencies and reduce costs.
 You may choose to frame your case as an either/or argument: do we adopt cloud capabilities that can remove many of the limitations imposed by our previous technologies or do we hire a legion of internal engineers, assuming we can find and attract them?
 Where will our investment produce the greatest results?